varigence/docs/bimlflex/implementation-guides/snowflake-implementation.md

 > For additional details on installing SnowSQL refer to the below guide:
 > Snowflake Docs: [Installing SnowSQL](https://docs.snowflake.com/en/user-guide/snowsql-install-config.html)

-Once SnowSQL is installed a connection needs tob be created in the specified `config` file.
+Once SnowSQL is installed a connection needs to be created in the specified `config` file.
 The location may vary from depending on the installation but the default location for Windows is `%USERPROFILE%\.snowsql\`.
 Open the file with any text editor and insert a connection following the template below.

 ### [Template](#tab/snowsql-connection-template)